wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 * Administrators have control over user defaults:
   - On the Organization Settings page (New User Defaults) administrators can enable users to write queries in PromQL.
   - If queries in PromQL are enabled, administrators can also set other options.
-* Users can then type either PromQL or Wavefront query language (WQL) queries into the Query Editor.
+* Users can then type either PromQL or Wavefront query language queries into the Query Editor.
-  - The Query Editor parses the query correctly depending on the syntax elements (PromQL or Wavefront query language) it encounters.
+  - The Query Editor parses the query correctly depending on the selection (PromQL or Wavefront query language).
 The corresponding chart shows the information you'd expect.
+  - If users enter a PromQL query when WQL is selected, or the reverse, the Query Editor doesn't parse the query and displays a syntax error.
-  - If the Query Editor encounters a new PromQL query, users can click a button to be in PromQL mode.
-In PromQL mode, users can see the translation to Wavefront query language and translate the query if they want.
+  - In PromQL mode, users can see the translation to Wavefront query language and translate the query if they want.
   - Users can add charts that use PromQL to dashboards, create alerts from charts that use PromQL, and use PromQL queries in the query line of a Create Alert page.

 {% include note.html content="Your Wavefront site administrator controls PromQL behavior.
 If you don't have some of the features, get in touch with the site administrator." %}